 Forest bathing is a Japanese form of nature therapy.
 It involves practicing yoga and tai chi in the forest, or simply walking mindfully, paying close attention to the sensation of your feet on the forest floor.
-The Hermitage is a beautiful stretch of Perthshire forest, originally designed in the 18th century as a pleasure ground for the Dukes of Atholl.
+Craigvinean Forest is a beautiful part of Perthshire, originally designed in the 18th century as a pleasure ground for the Dukes of Atholl.
 What a place to enjoy the peaceful sights and sounds of the trees as you practice forest bathing.

 3. Cardrona Forest, Scottish Borders

 Cardrona Forest hugs the hillsides on the south side of the Tweed Valley in the Scottish Borders.
 Discover relaxed walking trails that take you into the calming atmosphere of the forest.
 The Pikes Knowe Trail, for example, will take you deep into the forest to discover the remains of Cardrona Tower and the Iron Age fort at Castle Knowe.
 There are plenty of places to rest along the way, an ideal time for meditation and relaxation.